-Please submit the registration form below as well as registering directly with “Patient Access”.
-Once we have processed your form you will receive a code to link your medical record with your “Patient Access” account.
+Once we have processed your form you will receive a code to link your medical record with your “Patient Access” or “NHS app” account.

 Please note: if you wish to register for online services, to access your repeat prescriptions, appointments etc., you are also required provide evidence of your ID, which you can upload on our online form.
 Once this has been verified, we will issue the necessary documentation for online services, within seven working days or more.
 Please note we look closely at all applications for access to make sure they are genuine.
 Access can also be withdrawn at any time if there are concerns about patient confidentiality.